akb825/VertexFormatConvert/tool/README.md

 # Command-line options
 - `-h, --help`: Prints the help message and exits.
 - `-i, --input <file>`: Path to a JSON file that defines the input to process.
 If not provided, input will be read from stdin.
 - `-o, --output <dir>`: Path to a directory to output the results to.
 The directory will be created if it doesn't exist.
+If not provided, data will be embedded directly in the output JSON with base64 encoding.

 # Input